lbryio/lbry.com/content/faq/how-to-cli.md

 category: powerusers
 ---

-In addition to the JSON commands available in the [LBRY API Quickstart Guide](https://lbry.io/quickstart/api) as a method to interact with the LBRY protocol, there is another way through the command line tools (CLI).
-This will allow you to run any available commands from the [LBRY CLI documentation](https://lbryio.github.io/lbry/cli/).
+As a power user, you may want to run your own commands against the LBRY SDK.
+This guide explains how to run any available commands from the [LBRY SDK documentation](https://lbry.tech/api/sdk).
 You must be running the LBRY app or daemon in order to interact with the protocol.

 In recent versions of LBRY, the lbrynet-cli tool is no longer included with the App and must be downloaded/copied into the appropriate folder (see below).
 [Download](https://github.com/lbryio/lbry/releases) the version that matches your Settings > Help > `Daemon` version number.